 - Wallet Balance - shows how much is owned

-- Addresses - can be used to track transaction history
+- Addresses - can be used to track on-chain transaction history

 - Private keys - can be used to access and transfer bitcoins

 It’s more common for wallets to protect private keys, but not much is done for other sensitive information like the balance, addresses, and previous transactions.
-A few wallets like Bitcoin Core, Wasabi, Wallet of Satoshi, and others have made it work, though.
-Below is a pattern and considerations for hiding and revealing sensitive information.
+A few wallets like Bitcoin Core, Wasabi, Muun, and others have made it work, though.
+Below are patterns and considerations for hiding and revealing sensitive information.

-The hide icon/button, which is usually displayed within close reach of the balance itself, is used to quickly and easily hide and reveal wallet information by tapping or clicking on it.
+The hide icon/button, which is usually displayed within close reach of the balance itself, is used to quickly and easily hide wallet information by tapping, and revealing it again by tapping and holding.

-This is an easy and convenient way to switch between revealed and hidden states, but still makes it easy for anyone else to reveal user information if they have access to their device.
+This is an easy and convenient way to switch between revealed and hidden states, but still makes it relatively easy for anyone else to reveal user information if they have access to the device.

 Entering a PIN to reveal information #

-With this method it’s as easy to reverse the hidden state as it is to enable it.
-This is good for convenience sake, however, for protection against unauthorized access, perhaps the user should only be able to unhide their information if a PIN or password has been entered.
+With this method, it’s as easy to reverse the hidden state as enabling it.
+This is good for convenience’s sake.
+However, for protection against unauthorized access, perhaps the user should only be able to unhide their information if a PIN or password has been entered.
 This could therefore reaffirm the identity of the wallet owner for extra security.

 In this example the risk of an unauthorized person revealing their information is minimal due to the PIN required.
 However, it might not be convenient for the users to repeatedly put in their PIN when ever they want to reveal their information especially if they do so often.